-From the desk of the Reverend Laura Everett, Executive Director
+From the desk of the Reverend Laura Everett,

-In the grace and peace of Christ,
+In the light of Christ,